Monash-RNA-Systems-Biology-Laboratory/tailquant/README.md

 # tailquant

+**Under development, not yet functional.**

-(Under development) Improved quantification of poly(A) tail length from PAT-Seq data.
+Improved quantification of poly(A) tail length from PAT-Seq data.